telerik/fiddler-everywhere-docs/knowledge-base/configure-java-app-with-fiddler-everywhere.md

 | Product Version | 1.0.0 and above  |
 | 3rd-party tool| Java Virtual Machine, Java applications |

-### Description
+## Description

 The Java Virtual Machine (JVM) has its own proxy configuration settings.
-However, you can still export the Fiddler trust certificate for handling HTTPS traffic and set up the JVM to respect the Fiddler proxy.
+How can I export the Fiddler trust certificate for handling HTTPS traffic and set up the JVM to respect the Fiddler proxy?

-### Solution
+## Solution

 1. [Export the Fiddler Everywhere root certificate]({%slug decrypt-https-traffic%}#export-root-certificate).
 1. Create a JVM keystore by using the exported certificate and [the keytool application](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html).
 Note that you will need admin access rights to use the keytool application.